 This is my best guess as of September 6, now that Sam Bennett has signed, as to who will be on the big club and who is more likely to start the season in the minors.
 These projections are subject to change as we get going with rookie camp coming up soon and main camp after that.
 Also, don't get too hung up on the actual line combinations listed.

 How Much Loot Can Treliving Spend?

-Now you'll see a figure below ($2.5 million) of the approximate cap space now that all of Calgary's free agents have been signed.
+First, you'll see a figure below ($3 million) of the approximate cap space now that all of Calgary's free agents have been signed.
 But understand that this is with a full 23-man roster as I've constructed it.
-If you subtract a player (i.e. demote him to the minors) to open up a roster spot, that player's listed NHL salary would no longer count so you have that much more money to spend if there is a free agent that interests you.
+If you subtract a player (i.e. demote him to the minors) to open up a roster spot for someone else, that player's listed NHL salary would no longer count so you have that much more money to spend if there is a free agent that interests you such as Jaromir Jagr.

 For example, removing Mark Jankowski increases the available cap space to spend on a replacement forward by $925,000.
-Thus, the available cap space for Treliving to spend on a free agent would grow from $2.5 million to $3.4 million based on my projected roster/payroll.
+Thus, the available cap space for Treliving to spend on a free agent would grow from $3.0 million to around $3.9 million based on my projected roster/payroll.

-That said, there are a couple other variables to consider.
+There are a couple other variables to also consider:

 1. There could be individual bonuses owed this season.
 Matthew Tkachuk is a prime example.
 He could earn as much as $850,000 in performance bonuses, which would add onto his $925,000 AAV.
 Calgary may want to adjust their internal cap to allow a cushion for that.
 Otherwise, any overage has to come off their 2018-19 salary cap.

-2. While I've been working off a 23-man roster, I get the impression that if the team is healthy, coach Glen Gulutzan likes to carry just two extras rather than three.
+2. While I've been working off a 23-man roster, I get the impression that if the team is healthy, coach Glen Gulutzan prefers to carry just two extras rather than three.
 That ultimately would save cap space and create another $600,000-plus to spend, depending on who you subtract.

 So it's not quite as simple as I've portrayed it below but for my purposes, this is close enough and does the trick of providing a sense of where the team is at overall.